AlejandroPerezB2B/MOB/README.md

 ## Step 1

 Install Matlab on the PC.
-Download the 'MatNIC2_v4.10_quoted version' and the 'liblsl-Matlab' folders and add them to the path.
+  * Download and add to the path the 'MatNIC2_v4.10_quoted version' and the 'liblsl-Matlab' folders.
-Download 'FOOOF Matlab wrapper' for Spectral Parameterization.
+  * Download and add to the path 'FOOOF Matlab wrapper' for Spectral Parameterization.
 To measure periodic and aperiodic properties of electrophysiological data.
-ADD to the path.
+File 'fooof_mat-1.0.0.zip' in this repository.

-  * Subitem 2.1
+Subitem 2.1
   * Subitem 2.2

 ## Step 2